DioxusLabs/dioxus/docs/reference/src/guide/custom_renderer.md

 # Native Core

-Renderers take a lot of work.
 If you are creating a renderer in rust, native core provides some utilites to implement a renderer.
 It provides an abstraction over DomEdits and handles layout for you.

 ## RealDom

 The `RealDom` is a higher level abstraction over updating the Dom.
-It updates with `DomEdits` and provides a way to lazily update the state of nodes based on what attributes change.
+It updates with `DomEdits` and provides a way to incrementally update the state of nodes based on what attributes change.

 ### Example